 What to Do If You're Feeling Sick After a Massage

 Drinking lots of water before and after your appointment is an obvious solution to remedy dehydration (and in turn, nausea).
 Wyborny also advises sipping on ginger tea and "doing some deep breathing exercises and stretches" after your massage to allay any signs of illness.

 If, like me, you've experienced an upset stomach after what was supposed to be a relaxing experience, you might want to consider switching up the style of massage therapy you receive.
-Wyborny recommended opting for a light Swedish massage.
+Wyborny recommends opting for a light Swedish massage.
 This technique consists of long, gliding strokes instead of the more probing pressure of deep-tissue work.
-"Or just focus on scalp or feet," suggested Wyborny.
+"Or just focus on scalp or feet," says Wyborny.